polkadot-developers/substrate-developer-hub.github.io/docs/development/module/fees.md

 When transactions are submitted to a blockchain, they are executed by the nodes in the network.
 To be economically sustainable, nodes charge a fee to execute a transaction.
-This fee must be covered by the submitter of the transaction.
+This fee must be covered by the signer of the transaction.
 The cost to execute transactions can vary, so Substrate provides a flexible mechanism to characterize the minimum cost to include a transaction in a block.

 The fee system is heavily linked to the [weight system](conceptual/runtime/weight.md).
-Make sure to understand weights before continuing this document.
+Make sure to understand weights before reading this document.

 ## Transaction Fees

-The fee to include a transaction consists of three parts:
+A transaction fee consists of three parts:

-* `base_fee`: a fixed fee that is applied to every transaction.
+* `base_fee`: A fixed fee that is applied to every transaction.
 See [`TransactionBaseFee`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.TransactionBaseFee).
-* `length_fee`: a per-byte fee that is multiplied by the length, in bytes, of the encoded transaction.
+* `length_fee`: A per-byte fee that is multiplied by the length, in bytes, of the encoded transaction.
 See [`TransactionByteFee`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.TransactionByteFee).
-* `weight_fee`: a per-weight-unit fee that is multiplied by the weight of the transaction.
+* `weight_fee`: A per-weight-unit fee that is multiplied by the weight of the transaction.
 The weight of each dispatch is denoted via the flexible `#[weight]` annotation.
 Knowing the weight, it must be converted to a deductible `balance` type (typically denoted by a module that implements `Currency`, `srml-balances` in Substrate node).
 For this, each runtime must define a [`WeightToFee`](/rustdocs/master/srml_transaction_payment/trait.Trait.html#associatedtype.WeightToFee) type that makes the conversion. `WeightToFee` must be a struct that implements [`Convert<Weight, Balance>`](/rustdocs/master/sr_primitives/traits/trait.Convert.html).